-This video provides an aerial view of App State’s Innovation District — the future home of the Conservatory for Biodiversity Education and Research.
-The district will be located at the site of the former Broyhill Inn and Conference Center on Bodenheimer Drive.
+This video provides an aerial view of App State’s Innovation District.
+The district is located at the site of the former Broyhill Inn and Conference Center on Bodenheimer Drive.

 In Appalachian State University’s Innovation District project, the term “district” refers to both physical space and collaborative spirit.